Public Transport to College

 Bus Timetables

-For Dumfries Campus, take the D5 from Dumfries to the Crichton Campus.
+For Dumfries Campus, hop on the free College Bus or take the D5 to the Crichton Campus.

-Bus timetables are subject to change, so check with the provider before you travel.
+Bus times can change, so check with the provider before you travel.

 Bus Timetables to Dumfries